Astrap1/Orpits-0x02/README.md

 Eg. typing `//hdr` could suggest `//header`

-This makes the command system more forgiving and beginner-friendly.
+This will make the command system more forgiving and beginner-friendly.

 # Tech Stack